Property

 • Parking: Are customers and tenants well served concerning the parking of vehicles?
 Ease of access to the property is critical and at a premium today.
 Motor vehicles are part of business and life for all people.
 If parking is not well catered for on the property, then the property’s interaction with public transport is critical.

 • Tenant Covenants: This relates strongly to the leases and documents of occupation on the property.
 The word covenant relates to the clauses or lease terms.
-Every lease can be different, so it pays to read all occupancy papers or leases.
+Every lease can differ, so it pays to read all occupancy papers or leases.
 Are the leases and tenant profiles strong and attractive to future occupancy?

 • Labor Availability: Business tenants need a labor source as part of their operation.
 This labor supply needs to be stable and convenient.
 This is why businesses are located near transport corridors on the radial road points to a city or town.
 Is the labor market nearby and active?
 Can that labor supply reach the property easily?
 Public transport will enhance this situation.

 • Goods end market: If your tenant is to manufacture anything, they will need to move it to their customers.
-How close is the product buying market for that tenant, and how will they get to it?
+How close is the product-buying market for that tenant, and how will they get to it?
 Is the market for the tenant’s goods or services growing and strong?

 • Owner Occupiers: Investment property moves in cycles between renting and ownership.
 Many businesses will do either depending on what is more attractive to them in the economic conditions prevailing.